ishamandrekar/MyMscProj/README.md

 # AI FOR GAMES CODENAMES COMPETITION BOTS

+Base code is from https://github.com/CodenamesAICompetition/Game on top of which changes have been done to use the newer transformer based language models as Codemasters and Guessers.

 Experimental bots for the Codenames AI Competition.
 Baseline bots use term-frequency inverse-document frequency algorithms and the Naive Bayes algorithm.
 Experiment bot uses Transformer neural networks.

 ## Runner bash scripts